brock-ricker/Portfolio/README.md

+**Welcome!** to my Data Science Portfolio.
+Below you will find brief summaries on all my projects, to view the projects in more depth, please go to corresponding repositories by clicking the project name hyperlink.

 # [Project 1: Fantasy Football](https://github.com/brock-ricker/fantasy_football)

 This project is a work in progress and is still being updated regularly as I build more ML models and implement more database features.